teresa-le/Election_Analysis/README.md

 ## Election Audit Summary

 This script makes certifying the results of the election significantly faster; so long as there are no errors in the script, the results will always be accurate and free of human error.
-The election commission can adapt and use this script for other types of elections e.g. senators and other levels of government e.g. municipal level.
+The election commission can adapt and use this script for other types of elections e.g. U.S. Senate and other levels of government e.g. municipal level.